By uniting with others who do the same type of work, employees have a stronger voice on the job and in your community.

 How much does a union cost?
 What are dues for?
 A union is a workplace organization that is of, by and for its members.
 Members pay dues to support and sustain the mission of the union.
 Dues pay for support staff who assist members to negotiate their union contract and make sure the employer abides by it.
 SEIU Local 888’s dues are 1.6 percent of your base pay.
 Members don’t pay dues until the first contract is negotiated and ratified by a majority vote of the membership.
 If you value your job and want a career with job security, dues are a small price to pay.

-Click here to download or print a two-page brochure about forming a union with Local 888 to give to your co-workers, family or friends.
+Click here to download or print a short brochure about forming a union with Local 888 to give to your co-workers, family or friends.